mimbrown/yaxscript/README.md

 # YaxScript

-YaxScript is an exploration into the next generation of web frameworks.
+YaxScript (Yet Another X-script) is my exploration into a possible future of web frameworks.
 When React introduced JSX to the world, they showed the potential power of extending the JS language.
 Its beauty was in its flexibility.
 The usefulness of the abstraction the React team created is proved by the number of non-React frameworks that use it.